Tayyabah-Rehman/internee-ai-chatbot-assistant/README.md

 **Feedback & analytics**
 - **Message Feedback** — 👍 / 👎 on any bot response
 - **Admin Usage Analytics Dashboard** — `/dashboard`, restricted to admin accounts (the first person to sign up becomes admin automatically).
 Shows total conversations, registered users, satisfaction %, most-asked keywords, a daily message volume chart, and a recent-messages feed.

 ---

-## 🚧 Not Implemented

-- **Notifications / Reminders** — Not started (would require a background scheduler for deadline alerts, etc.)

----